66thparallel/sparky/README.md

 * logs performance metrics

-## Side Story
+### Side Story
-This project is named after Speed Racer’s lead mechanic and one of Speed’s best friends.
-Sparky is the only person besides Pops who fully understands the complex systems of the Mach 5 and is often seen making mid-race repairs under extreme pressure.
+This project is named after Sparky, Speed Racer’s lead mechanic and one of Speed’s best friends.